Aktyn/Bike-Tour-Assistant/README.md

 # Bike-Tour-Assistant
 The next iteration of my previous project: Cyclocomputer.

-It now uses Raspberry Pi Zero 2 W with LCD display and camera for hardware.
+It now uses Raspberry Pi Zero 2 W with LCD Module and camera for hardware.

 The codebase of the Raspberry Pi project is written in C++.